 Figure 32 shows the monitoring of the MWR-model differences of cloud liquid water content ( $\Delta$ WC) using Level2 STC products from the Marine Center.
 Sentinel-3A/B fields is compared to Jason2/AMR, Jason3/AMR and SARAL/AltiKa.
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.
-For AltiKa, the update of the processing of the GDR at the end of 2019 has an impact on the $\Delta$ WC, changing the mean value from 0.05 to 0.08 kg/m2.

 Figure 32 shows that the several evolutions affected mainly the average value of $\Delta$ WC: the daily average show steps when the configuration of the IPF is updated but with a smaller effect than for the other geophysical parameters, while the standard deviation is stable over the whole period.
-The mean of $\Delta$ WC is close to 0.04kg/m2 for AltiKa, and S3A/B but around 0.03kg/m2 for Jason3.
-The standard deviation of Sentinel-3A is little higher than for the three other missions: $\sim$ 0.3kg/m2 for S3-A, $\sim$ 0.2 kg/m2 for the other missions.
+The mean of $\Delta$ WC is close to 0.1kg/m2 for AltiKa, 0.05kg/m2 for S3A/B but around 0.0kg/m2 for Jason3.
+The standard deviation of Sentinel-3A is little higher than for the three other missions: ~ 0.3kg/m2 for S3-A, ~ 0.2 kg/m2 for the other missions.
 This point needs to be analyzed.
 For S3B, daily average is very close to S3A results since the beginning of the mission.
 The IPF update of the 6th December 2018 for S3B (MWR characterisation file and SRAL configuration file) had no significant impact on this parameter.
 Standard deviation is similar for S3A and S3B.